byu-oit/terraform-aws-postman-test-lambda/README.md

 | ---  | ---  | --- |
 | lambda_function | [object](https://www.terraform.io/docs/providers/aws/r/lambda_function.html#attributes-reference) | Created lambda function that runs newman to test the `postman_collection` |
 | lambda_iam_role | [object](https://www.terraform.io/docs/providers/aws/r/iam_role.html#attributes-reference) | Created IAM role for the `lambda_function` |

+## Contributing
+To contribute to this terraform module make a feature branch and create a Pull Request to the `master` branch.

+This terraform module bakes in the lambda function code in the committed [function.zip](lambda/dist/function.zip) file.

+If you change the javascript in [index.js](lambda/src/index.js) then you'll need to run `npm run package` and commit the [function.zip](lambda/dist/function.zip) file.